yurevdb/syncer/README.md

 # SYNCER

-A basic google drive sync tool.
+A basic syncrhonisation tool for remote file systems like Google Drive, Dropbox, etc.
+It is made with with a whitelist for files to be synchronised.
+This is useful sometimes, but not for everyone.

-Made for me to sync my keepass database.
+Made for me, by me to syncrhonise my keepass database.

-Also nice to learn a bit of go.

-# TODO
+## TODO

 - [x] Open authorication url automatically in the default browser
 - [x] There seems to be a loopback for the code, either handle it or disable it (hanled it)